Your Exclusive Offers this Autumn

 The International Lawn Tennis Centre (ILTC) is a popular venue for meetings and small conferences.
 The ITLC also acts as a major fringe meeting and workshop venue for several large conferences.

-Discover Eastbourne.. the story of how the town developed into a fashionable, stylish, well-planned Victorian seaside resort.
-See how it grew and expanded over the years to include a marina today.
+Discover Eastbourne the story of how the town developed into a fashionable, stylish, well-planned Victorian seaside resort.
+Visit the Heritage Centre cinema and watch films about Eastbourne.

 The mysterious guardian of the South Downs has baffled historians and archaeologists for years.
 It is signposted from the A27, between Eastbourne and Polegate and located south of the village of Wilmington.